GemHQ/round-py/README.md

 #### Prerequisites:

-* A python 2.7 environment (your distro probably does this as part of the base system, but the nicer way is with `pyenv` and/or `virtualenv`). `coinop-py` is currently developed under 2.7.7.
+* Python 2.7

+* Virtualenv and virtualenvwrapper (or equivalent virtual environment solution) is required for Linux and recommended for everyone.

 * Git and a python extension build environment.